-At Sandy Lane Primary School we believe in ALL children achieving of the best they can.
+At Sandy Lane Primary School we believe in ALL of our children achieving the best they can.

-We can support them in the provision we provide.
-For us academic achievement is very important as this offers life chances- it opens doors to potential futures careers and a sustainable existence in our society.
+We support them in the provision we provide.
+For us, academic achievement is very important as this offers life opportunities - it can open doors to potential future careers and a sustainable existence in our society.

-Thus, we use our Pupil Premium funding in two main ways each with what we call both ‘soft’ and ‘hard’ outcomes where impact can be on achievement (‘hard’ outcomes) and self esteem and confidence (‘soft’ outcomes).
-Both types of outcomes have impact on children.
-We use it to support learning in terms of the provision of additional interventions and basic skills (Literacy and Numeracy) support, to give access to clubs and activities and to provide a wider range of learning experiences in different contexts.
-We also use it to fund additional pastoral support and care for our most vulnerable learners- an example of this is funding Play Therapy as a form of counselling so that children are in a happier place emotionally to be able to access learning opportunities.
+Therefore, we use our Pupil Premium funding in two main ways with both ‘soft’ and ‘hard’ outcomes where impact can be on achievement (‘hard’ outcomes) and self esteem and confidence (‘soft’ outcomes).
+Both types of outcome have an impact on the children.
+We use it to support learning in terms of the provision of additional interventions and basic skills support (Literacy and Numeracy), to give access to clubs and activities and to provide a wider range of learning experiences in different contexts.
+Pupil Premium is also used to fund additional pastoral support and care for our most vulnerable learners.
+An example of this are our ELSA sessions where children are in a happier place emotionally to be able to access learning opportunities.

 The Pupil Premium Grant is additional funding given to schools and academies to: